0x0-bwu/generic/README.md

 It also has lots of other header-only utilities like log and program option for convenient usage.<br>

 ## Dependency
-Some components depend on Boost library(header-only), need include boost library path when compiling.<br>
+Some components depend on Eigen3 and Boost library(header-only), need include boost library path when compiling.<br>

 Some function implementation depends on third part library binaries with the Macro control defined in common/Macros.hpp:<br>